Shamiul-isl/pytestSeleniumPOM/README.md

 # pytestSeleniumPOM
-This project utilizes Python, PyTest, Selenium, and POM to create sample UI and API tests
+This project utilizes Python, PyTest, Selenium, and POM to create sample UI tests